GST VAT Calculator: Add, Remove and Reverse Tax on Any Price

 GST and VAT calculations appear straightforward but trip up business owners, accountants, and shoppers alike — especially the reverse calculation needed to extract tax from a tax-inclusive price.
 The free GST / VAT calculator handles both directions instantly, with quick-select presets for the most common rates worldwide.

-GST (Goods and Services Tax) and VAT (Value Added Tax) are functionally the same type of consumption tax, collected at each stage of the supply chain with the end consumer bearing the full cost.
-The name is the primary difference — Australia, Canada, New Zealand, Singapore, and India use GST; most of Europe, the UK, and many other countries use VAT.
-The calculation method is identical for both.
+GST (Goods and Services Tax) and VAT (Value Added Tax) are functionally the same type of consumption tax — collected at each stage of the supply chain with the full burden ultimately borne by the end consumer.
+The name is the primary difference:

 Standard Tax Rates by Country